official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 338. It is not clear whether Mr Brummell was aware that the US was considering those strikes when he wrote to Mr McKane.

-183 Letter Brummell to McKane, 25 July 2001, ‘Iraq’.
+[^183]: Letter Brummell to McKane, 25 July 2001, ‘Iraq’.
-184 Minute Palmer to APS/Secretary of State [MOD], 26 July 200, ‘Iraq: Possible RO4’.
+[^184]: Minute Palmer to APS/Secretary of State [MOD], 26 July 200, ‘Iraq: Possible RO4’.

 256

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

-339. Reports of a “planned large-scale military response to recent events in the southern No-Fly Zone”, “sourced to the Pentagon”, appeared in the media on 27 July.185
+339. Reports of a “planned large-scale military response to recent events in the southern No-Fly Zone”, “sourced to the Pentagon”, appeared in the media on 27 July.[^185]

 340. Mr McKane wrote to No.10 on 1 August, advising that military planners within the Pentagon and the MOD had discussed options.
 The Pentagon option was for a raid